The Carbon AI Chat also supports basic styling inside text

 The user_defined

-response injects into a slot within the Carbon AI chat's ShadowRoot.
-This means that it can be styled from global CSS and have a small amount of the CSS inherited from the Carbon AI chat (font styling, and so on) styles.
+response injects into a slot within the Carbon AI Chat's ShadowRoot.
+This means that it can be styled from global CSS and have a small amount of the CSS inherited from the Carbon AI Chat (font styling, and so on) styles.
 You can use Carbon components in addition to your own custom components.

 For more information, see the documentation for React and web components.

-By default, the Carbon AI chat adds an element just before the
+By default, the Carbon AI Chat adds an element just before the </body>

 tag and displays it as a floating widget in the lower right or left corner, based on your page's directional settings.
 This position is customizable and includes a replaceable launcher button.

-Alternatively, you can specify a custom element for the Carbon AI chat to render into.
-The Carbon AI chat adapts to the container's dimensions and adjusts its layout responsively to suit the rendered size:
+Alternatively, you can specify a custom element for the Carbon AI Chat to render into.
+The Carbon AI Chat adapts to the container's dimensions and adjusts its layout responsively to suit the rendered size:

 For more information, see the documentation for React and web components.

-You can customize the Carbon theme of the Carbon AI chat.
+You can customize the Carbon theme of the Carbon AI Chat.
 Choose one of four Carbon themes by using the carbonTheme

 property: